emberjs/rfcs/text/0000-qunit-dom.md

 Ember.js testing guides to use `qunit-dom` assertions by default.
 This has the nice side effect of making the testing code in the guides easier to read too.

+At the same time (same minor release) we should update the relevant blueprints in the `ember-source` package to use `qunit-dom` by default.
+This should be a relatively small change as only the `component` and `helper` tests use DOM assertions.

 > How should this feature be introduced and taught to existing Ember
 > users?